youzarsiph/perofile/README.md

-# perofile
+# profile

-Reusable Django app that provides custom user authentication.
+Reusable Django app that provides custom auth templates to override the default templates.